-Hon.
-Michael J. Newman is a United States Magistrate Judge in the Southern District of Ohio, appointed in July 2011.
-He graduated with honors from the Washington College of Law at American University, and attended the Advanced Mediation Program at Harvard Law School.
-He was a law clerk on the Sixth Circuit Court of Appeals (to Judge Nathaniel R. Jones) and the U.S. District Court (to Judge Jack Sherman, Jr.) Prior to taking the bench, he was a partner at Dinsmore & Shohl in Cincinnati where he chaired the firm’s Labor & Employment Appellate Practice Group.
+Judge Newman graduated with honors from the Washington College of Law at American University, and attended the Advanced Mediation Program at Harvard Law School.
+He was a law clerk on the Sixth U.S. Circuit Court of Appeals (to Judge Nathaniel R. Jones) and the United States District Court for the Southern District of Ohio (to Magistrate Judge Jack Sherman, Jr.).
+Prior to taking the bench, he was a partner at Dinsmore & Shohl in Cincinnati, where he chaired the firm’s Labor & Employment Appellate Practice Group.
 He practiced in the areas of labor and employment, business litigation, ERISA litigation, and appellate litigation, and represented a wide range of clients - from individuals to Fortune 500 companies.
-He was also extensively involved in pro bono work, and created and ran Dinsmore’s pro bono appellate program in the Sixth Circuit Court of Appeals.
+He was also extensively involved in pro bono work, and created and led Dinsmore’s pro bono appellate program in the Sixth Circuit.
 While in private practice, he was named a Leading Lawyer, an Ohio Super Lawyer, and one of the Best Lawyers in America in Labor & Employment Law.

 Judge Newman is a Master in Dayton’s Carl D. Kessler Inn of Court and Cincinnati’s Potter Stewart Inn of Court, and was named a Fellow by the Ohio State Bar Foundation, the American Bar Foundation, the Dayton Bar Association Foundation, and the Federal Bar Association Foundation (Life Fellow).
 He has taught as an Adjunct Professor of Law at the University of Dayton School of Law, the University of Cincinnati College of Law, and the Chase College of Law at Northern Kentucky University.